-- Information is critical for a person to make an informed choice as to whether they, or their child, should participate in research. - The Belmont Report suggests providing information that the "reasonable volunteer" will want to know.
-It is important that families understand the difference between what is necessary for their care and what is being proposed specifically for research.
-It is also important to recognize that some families will want more information than others, and investigators must be prepared to provide what a reasonable person would want to know and additional information, if requested. - Comprehension will vary subject to subject and family to family. - The manner in which information is provided may impact comprehension.
-It must be recognized that individuals may need to be presented information in a variety of ways in order to comprehend the information.
-Comprehension may require that time be provided to allow subjects to think about participation and to ask questions. - Voluntariness requires conditions free of coercion and/or undue influence, including conditions under which an individual or family may agree or disagree without any fear of repercussions.
+- 1. Information is critical for a person to make an informed choice as to whether they, or their child, should participate in research. - a.
+The Belmont Report suggests providing information that the "reasonable volunteer" will want to know. - b.
+It is important that families understand the difference between what is necessary for their care and what is being proposed specifically for research. - c.
+It is also important to recognize that some families will want more information than others, and investigators must be prepared to provide what a reasonable person would want to know and additional information, if requested. - 2.
+Comprehension will vary subject to subject and family to family. - a.
+The manner in which information is provided may impact comprehension.
+It must be recognized that individuals may need to be presented information in a variety of ways in order to comprehend the information. - b.
+Comprehension may require that time be provided to allow subjects to think about participation and to ask questions. - 3.
+Voluntariness requires conditions free of undue influence and/or coercion including conditions under which an individual or family may agree or disagree without any fear of repercussions.